kuba97531/kubesolver/web/readme.txt

 The program is able to solve 3x3 Rubik's cube.

 The most prominent usecase it the ability to easly generate algorithms for particular cases.
+It's very easy to generate things like:
+ - Generation of algorithms for any last-layer subset (PLL, ZBLL), OLL, OLLCP, last slot + EO.
+ - finding sequences for crosses, x-crosses, eo-crosses.

+It supports limited generators, and it can include all standard moves (RUF..), wide moves(lru...), slice moves(MES) and rotations(xyz).

+It implements a relatively robust brute-force algorithm.

 The simple two-phase solver is there for completness but it's not particularly good or fast.